parsadanesh/GymGoers-Spring/README.md

 **Render**

-To deploy the backend, I wanted to use render because I had previous experience with it.
+To deploy the backend, I wanted to use Render because I had previous experience with it.
 To deploy the Java project using Render, I had to use Docker and I saw it as a good chance to start gaining experience with Docker.

 I went through the process of installing Docker, and then creating a Dockerfile in the root of my backend.
 I used maven build to create a target folder with a Jar file of the project which I then used in the Dockerfile.
 I still have a lot of things to learn regarding the Dockerfile and Docker in general but I now understand why and how it is used and why it is an important technology.